To whom is the Forum addressed?

 Art for Health and Well-being Research: Ground or Path?

 The panel provides a framework to discuss existing studies and future research directions in the area of arts, health and well-being.
 It also addresses the role of research in the life of cultural institutions interested in increasing the well-being of their audiences.
-Hosts: Pier Luigi Sacco, Bruno Kessler Foundation & Rarița Zbranca, Cluj Cultural Centre
+Host: Pier Luigi Sacco, Bruno Kessler Foundation

 Programming Art for Well-being in Cultural Institutions

-- Angeliki Lampiri (tbc), Elefsina 2023 European Capital of Culture
+- Angeliki Lampiri, Eleusis 2023 European Capital of Culture

 - Ann Geeraerts, BOZAR - Centre for Fine Arts Brussels